jesselawson/rasbora/README.md

 ## Acknowledgments

-* Special thanks to [Rogie](https://github.com/rogie) for the use of the rabora logo aka the "Gillustration" :D
+* Special thanks to [Rogie](https://github.com/rogie) for the use of the rasbora logo aka the "Gillustration" :D